UK's Boris Johnson faces wrath of lawmakers over partygate

 Johnson paid a 50-pound ($66) fine last week for attending his own surprise birthday party in Downing Street in June 2020.
 The penalty made Johnson the first British prime minister ever found to have broken the law while in office.

-The fine followed a police investigation and a civil service probe into the “partygate” scandal.
+The fine followed a police investigation and a civil service probe into the gatherings.
 Johnson tried to bat away questions, first by saying there were no parties and then by insisting that he believed no rules were broken.

 Cabinet Minister Brandon Lewis insisted Johnson wasn't a liar and had always stated “what he believes to be the truth.”